Grumpy BuggerA look at life from another perspective.

 Until recently, this was probably true of us too.
 However, there have been some developments that may benefit all of us.

-I live in the country, overlooking Blagdon lake in the Chew Valley.
+I used to live in the country, overlooking Blagdon lake in the Chew Valley.
 Being on the side of a hill means that, for the most part, apart from a self confessed snooper that uses binoculars to look at the pictures on my wall, we are free from spying and prying eyes.
 I have always hated net curtains, and refuse the have them.
 But of course we have curtains.

 Up until now, there has been very little point in closing them, night or day, even on the massive lounge window, which is almost twelve feet across.
 And so they just framed the window, never used, and were mainly for effect.